Golf Holidays in Lisbon

 There are some top end hotels to stay in too, when you are not out striding the fairways.

 The surprise package for me, was visiting Northern Lisbon, or the “Silver Coast” as it is known, only an hour from Lisbon Airport.
-It is names this due to the silvery colour of the Atlantic when the sun hits it in the morning, which makes for some dramatic photos.
+It is named this due to the silvery colour of the Atlantic when the sun hits it in the morning, which makes for some dramatic photos.

 Highlights of the Silver Coast